Heard Island glaciers: Southward movement of the Antarctic Convergence

 The southward movement of the Antarctic Convergence might cause glacier retreat through a rise in sea and air temperature.
 However, there is no evidence of a change in the Antarctic Convergence's mean position.
 Because the Antarctic Convergence in the Kerguelen Islands region is not well known, its position there is the subject of considerable disagreement (Meinardus, 1923; Mackintosh, 1946; Ostapoff, 1965; Soviet Antarctic Expedition, 1966).

 Climatic change

 Evidence of a probable change in the wind regime at Heard Island within the past century implies climate change is a real factor for terminus retreat.
-Sealers' observations (1856–1859) showed fewer south-westerly and more northerly winds than did those made by ANARE (1948–1955).
+Sealers' observations (1856–1859) showed fewer southwesterly and more northerly winds than did those made by ANARE (1948–1955).